E. John Ellis

 Ezekiel John Ellis (October 15, 1840 – April 25, 1889) was a U.S. Representative from Louisiana.
 He fought in the American Civil War for the Confederate States of America from 1861–1863; during the war he was promoted to the rank of captain.
 After the war, Ellis entered politics and was elected to the Louisiana State Senate from 1866-1870, then served in Congress from 1875-1885.

 Early life and military career

 Born in Covington, St. Tammany Parish, Louisiana, son of Ezekiel Parke Ellis and Tabitha Emily Warner, Ellis attended private schools in Covington and Clinton, Louisiana, and Centenary College of Louisiana (when it was located in Jackson, Louisiana) from 1855 to 1858.
 In 1861 he graduated from the law department of the Louisiana State University at Pineville (now at Baton Rouge), Louisiana.

 During the Civil War he joined the Confederate States Army and was commissioned a first lieutenant.
 Ellis was promoted to captain in the Sixteenth Regiment, Louisiana Infantry, and served two years until he was captured at the Battle of Missionary Ridge, Tennessee, about November 25, 1863.
 He was held as a prisoner of war on Johnson's Island in Lake Erie until the end of the war.
-While a prisoner, wrote a diary entitled A Retrospect.
+While a prisoner, he wrote a diary entitled A Retrospect.